-No material errors affecting the balance sheet and the statement of financial results were identified in the previous periods.
+No material errors affecting the balance sheet and the statement of income were identified in the previous periods.

-In 2019 and 2018, there were no instances where a particular accounting rule has not been followed owing to the fact that it would not provide a reliable reflection of the Bank's financial position and financial results.
+In 2020 and 2019, there were no instances where a particular accounting rule has not been followed owing to the fact that it would not provide a reliable reflection of the Bank's financial position and financial results.